dayicklp/starter-hugo-academic/content/event/example/index.md

   postcode: '100000'
   country: China

-summary: An event about database query optimization using learning methods abstract:"Founded under the auspices of VLDB Foundation and under the database Committee of China Computer Society, the Chinese Database Academy aims to provide a learning and exchange opportunity for Chinese teachers, scholars and graduate students who are engaged in or are interested in database theory and technology research.
+summary: An event about database query optimization using learning methods.
+abstract: "Founded under the auspices of VLDB Foundation and under the database Committee of China Computer Society, the Chinese Database Academy aims to provide a learning and exchange opportunity for Chinese teachers, scholars and graduate students who are engaged in or are interested in database theory and technology research.
 Every year, the school invites internationally renowned scholars in database and related fields to give lectures in China irregularly, so as to promote China's comprehensive and timely understanding of the frontiers of international database science, and on this premise, based on application research and development of unique data management technologies and systems."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2022-07-08T8:00:00Z'
+date: '2022-07-08T12:00:00Z'
-date_end: '2022-07-13T15:00:00Z'
+date_end: '2022-07-13T16:00:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: ''
+publishDate: '2022-07-13T14:00:00Z'

 authors: []
 tags: []